asmodeus812/elearning/misc-tech-topic/k8s-deep-dive.md

 `For this to wrok name resolution needs to point to the appropriate DNS names to the public endpoint of the Ingress load balancer`

-A quick side node, The OSI model is the reference model for modern networking, it comprises seven layers, numbered from 1-7, with the lowest layer concerned with things like signaling and electronics - hardware, the middle layers dealing with reliability through things like `acks` and retries and the higher layers adding awareness of user apps such as HTTPS services, Ingress operates at a layer 7, also known as the app layer and implements HTTP intelligence
+A quick side note, The OSI model is the reference model for modern networking, it comprises seven layers, numbered from 1-7, with the lowest layer concerned with things like signaling and electronics - hardware, the middle layers dealing with reliability through things like `acks` and retries and the higher layers adding awareness of user apps such as HTTPS services, Ingress operates at a layer 7, also known as the app layer and implements HTTP intelligence